You’re here because you want to learn how to create a course, right? You’ve chosen the right place at the right time.

 Through the use of this platform, you can create sales funnels that will help you build an email list and promote your course to the masses.

-When you are pre-selling the course is when you’ll want to start marketing it.
+When you're pre-selling the course you’ll want to start marketing it.
 You can use the funnels to collect interested student emails so you can continue to remind them about the release of the course.

 You can also use this to gather people for your focus group.